11699 views

 How Much Does a Truck Driver Earn in the Netherlands Compared to Other Countries?

-In the Netherlands, truck drivers earn an average of 2,550 EUR each month.
+In the Netherlands, truck drivers earn an average of 3,185 EUR each month.
 And how much do truck drivers make an hour?
-23 EUR is the average pay, but it may differ depending on multiple factors we already mentioned.
-If you compare it with truck drivers in Germany, you’ll see that they earn the same per hour (gross), while work in Belgium is very similar at 25 EUR per hour.
+Above 23 EUR is the average pay, but it may differ depending on multiple factors we already mentioned.
+If you compare it with truck drivers in Germany, you’ll see that they earn the same per hour (gross), while work in Belgium is very similar at over 25 EUR per hour.

 Each country has separate labour laws, although they must comply with EU standards.
 The Netherlands is famous for its advanced labour rights, which give workers better job security and working conditions.